 You will need a blender for this recipe.
 If you don’t have one, finely chop the watermelon and subsequently mash with fork.

-Make your own botanical infused non-alcoholic Gin with Chamomile tea bag and spice mix!
+Make your own Botanical Bitter with Chamomile tea bag and spice mix!
 It takes a few hours to brew so plan ahead.

 Spice mix (5-7 Cardamom pods – bruise; 5 cloves; 1 star anise; 2 teaspoon of lemon zest – roughly from one small lemon and a sprig of rosemary – remove leaves)